jrodon/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     data frame.
 This new data frame contains the average of each variable for each activity and each subject.

-9. Writes the **averagesHAR** data frame in the "averagesHAR.csv" file in the current working directory.
+9. Writes the **averagesHAR** data frame in the "averagesHAR.txt" file in the current working directory.

 ## Variables